psu/shortlet/README.md

 ### Advanced settings

-- **Trigger in input, textarea:** If keyboard shortcuts should be triggered within input elements.
+- **Trigger in inputs:** If keyboard shortcuts should be triggered within input, textarea and select elements.
-- **Show dev tools:** Activates logging.
+- **Developer mode:** Add 'Developer tools' to the command palette and activate logging.

 ### command-pal Theme

-Not yet implemented
+Not yet implemented.

 ---